 Learners can also, if they are interested in learning the foreign culture, access to the internet and download any video of interest to them.
-Carol Herron et al., (1999) point out that the use of video whether a recorded tape or a film, is an effective technological device in teaching culture since, it provides students with visual information that used to be hidden through the pages of texts.
+Carol Herron S. Dubreil, S. Cole, & C. Corrie (1999) point out that the use of video whether a recorded tape or a film, is an effective technological device in teaching culture since, it provides students with visual information that used to be hidden through the pages of texts.